 LTD vs. Social Security Disability Income (SSDI)

-Understanding the difference between long-term disability (LTD) and Social Security Disability Income (SSDI) is essential.
+Understanding the difference between long-term disability (LTD) and Social Security Disability Insurance (SSDI) is essential.
 Both LTD and SSDI can replace lost income due to a disability.
 LTD is an optional coverage that employees and employers may purchase through private insurance companies.
 SSDI is a benefit available after a taxpayer earns the minimum number of work credits to qualify for Social Security benefits.

 According to the Social Security Administration, the minimum number of work credits is currently forty, and taxpayers can earn up to four credits in a calendar year.
 Workers earn credits by paying Social Security FICA taxes.
 W-2 employees pay this tax through paycheck withholdings, while independent contractors pay a self-employment tax.
 Both taxes accrue Social Security credits for calculating SSDI eligibility.